-The revised standard, Version 7.0, shall be applicable from 1 January 2024.
-However, it may not be practical to expect existing clients to be immediately compliant with all new criteria.
+The revised standard, Version 7.0, shall be applicable from 20 November 2023.
+However, it is not practical to expect existing clients to be immediately compliant with all new criteria.
 The following transition arrangements shall therefore apply:

 9.6.1 Updated criteria